mrzealot/preprocessorblog/_posts/2022-11-12-david-allen-getting-things-done.md

 date: 2022-11-12 00:01
 hreflang: david-allen-intezz-el-mindent
 excerpt: >
     I'd like to turn back a bit from the lofty realm of abstract thoughts towards our concrete, ordinary, have-you-seen-my-left-shoe kind of world in this post.
 I mean, it's all well and good that we think about our principles, our dreams, our attitudes, and even the great overarching purpose of our lives, but if we then get lost in the minutiae of the day-to-day, none of it will matter.
-So I looked for some guidance in what is often referred to as the "productivity bible"...
+So I looked for some guidance in what is often referred to as *the* "productivity bible"...
 ---

 I'd like to turn back a bit from the lofty realm of abstract thoughts towards our concrete, ordinary, have-you-seen-my-left-shoe kind of world in this post.
 I mean, it's all well and good that we think about our principles, our dreams, our attitudes, and even the great overarching purpose of our lives, but if we then get lost in the minutiae of the day-to-day, none of it will matter.
-So I picked up [Getting Things Done](https://www.goodreads.com/book/show/22573850-getting-things-done){:target="_blank"} (or simply GTD) by David Allen, often referred to as the "productivity bible".
+So I picked up [Getting Things Done](https://www.goodreads.com/book/show/22573850-getting-things-done){:target="_blank"} (or simply GTD) by David Allen, often referred to as *the* "productivity bible".
 And if this method has helped countless business leaders carrying huge burdens and responsibilities, it can probably make life more streamlined -- and less stressful -- for us mere mortals, too.

 Speaking of "less stressful", the subtitle of the book (The Art of Stress-Free Productivity) promises that not only will we be more productive, but we will also become a lot calmer in the process!
-This is because if we always do what we know we *should* be doing, you won't have any cognitive dissonance, and we'll have that coveted [flow]({% post_url 2022-10-26-mihaly-csikszentmihalyi-flow %}) experience more easily.
+This is because if we always do what we know we *should* be doing, we won't have any cognitive dissonance, and we'll have that coveted [flow]({% post_url 2022-10-26-mihaly-csikszentmihalyi-flow %}) experience more easily.
 On top of that, the method is modular -- meaning, it doesn't require us to follow everything word for word -- so hopefully the habituation phase itself won't cause too much mental distress either.
 The author is well aware that we are not perfect, so he wants to help, not just add another thing to feel guilty about to the queue.

 It was emphasized at the beginning that the book would be more about principles rather than a series of concrete steps.
 Now *this* hasn't really been fulfilled.
 As an illustration, the five-step planning method of chapter three is detailed step by step (after two counter-examples), and it was at the 4th element of a 6-long expansion list under the second subsection of the first step when it occurred to me that "Hansel and Gretel can suck it along with their breadcrumbs!".